ros-infrastructure/ros_buildfarm/doc/deploy_configuration.rst

 Instead of generating all jobs at once there are similar scripts to only deploy the jobs of a specific type.

+Manual configuration
+^^^^^^^^^^^^^^^^^^^^

+Since the API currently doesn't allow to change global configuration options programmatically some need to be changed manually.

+Since the "All" view will contain a lot of jobs it is better to select a different default view to prevent the huge page to be loaded by default.
+Go to the Jenkins URL, "Manage Jenkins", "Configure System" and select a different "Default view", e.g. "Manage".

 Trigger jobs to perform initialization
 --------------------------------------